galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 These are just a few examples of why we might want to fit a model to our data.
 In this tutorial we will go through the basics of fitting model parameters to data using two different techniques: *Maximum Likelihood Estimation* and *Bayesian Analysis.*

-## Part I: Least Squares Fitting & Maximum Likelihood Estimation of Model Parameters:
+## Part I: Least Squares Fitting & Maximum Likelihood Estimation of Model Parameters

 *Least Squares Fitting* is based on the assumption that the uncertainty in your measurements follows a Gaussian distribution.
 In the linear case, the best solution is given by the slope & y-intercept parameters that minimize the root mean square (rms) of the residuals in the y-direction.